jennifermulder/horiseon-social/README.md

-# horiseon-social
+# HoriSEOn - Search Engine Optimization

 ![](Develop/assets/images/horiseonwebpagescreenshot.png)

 ## Purpose
-A website that offers search engine optimization services and more.
+A website for Horiseon Social Solutions, Inc. that offers information about search engine optimization services and more.

 ## Built With
 * HTML